 Roasted Green Beans and Red Bell Pepper with Garlic and Ginger from Kalyn at Kalyn’s Kitchen–I can’t even begin to tell you how much I and others love this recipe!
 Some folks are a bit leery when they see fresh ginger root in the ingredients, but this combo works and all greatly enjoy this recipe, even some very skeptical folks.
 My mom has been requesting it for all our family meals since I first made it last Thanksgiving, and I’m very happy to oblige.
 This year she even picked up the green beans for me when she was at the grocery store!

 Sweet Potato Biscuits from me at gfe—Note that I used a little less oil and also less sugar for the batch I made for the meeting.
-Feel free to adjust those to personal preferences, but these Sweet Potato Biscuits are a lovely side of sweetness in biscuit form.
+Sometimes I use all almond flour and coconut sugar and make these as drop biscuits.
+Feel free to adjust these to your personal preferences, but these Sweet Potato Biscuits are a lovely side of sweetness in biscuit form.
 I heard one mom at the vegetarian group offering her young son one of these biscuits.
 He was not interested until she told him they were sweet, then he gobbled one down!